AI-14/nlpappy/README.md

 <img src="res/Snap3.png" width="400"/>

 ## Steps Taken In This Project
+1. Overall:
   - Data Collection
   - EDA & Visualization
   - Model selection & building it.
   - Evaluation of the models.
   - Saving the models.
   - Development of REST API.

+2. Pipeline for covid19 sentiment analysis:
+  - Get the text
+  - Clean the text
+  - Vectorize the text using TFIDF
+  - Load the model and predict
+  - Decode the prediction in a non-numerical form

+3. Pipeline for toxic comment classification:
+  - Get the text
+  - Clean the text
+  - Convert the text to sequence
+  - Pad the sequence
+  - Load the model and predict (the model uses word2vec representation of sequences)
+  - Decode the prediction in a non-numerical form

 ## Installation And Usage
 1. Installation